cloudlearningk/Python_Logs_Parsing/README.md

 Extract all IP addresses from logs.

-Extract all usernames (User=) and count frequency.
+Extract all usernames and count frequency.

 Get all failed builds from logs (Build Failed).